nvimpel/chipwhisperer/docs/source/index.rst

 If you're not sure what to do next, the :ref:`starting <starting>` section will point you in the right direction.

-Be sure to explore the other sections in the left-side index to learn everything you can do with ChipWhisperer.
+Explore the other sections in the left-side index to learn everything you can do with ChipWhisperer.